hust-diangroup/ns3-ai/examples/rl-tcp/README.md

 ## Introduction

 This example applies Q-learning algorithms to TCP congestion control for real-time changes in the environment of network transmission.
-By strengthening the learning management sliding window and threshold size, the network can get better throughput and smaller delay.
+By optimizing cWnd (contention window) and ssThresh (slow start threshold), the network can get better throughput and smaller delay.

 ### Cmake targets